vaccineinformatics/VIWG/README.md

 # VaxInfo Consortium
 Vaccine Informatics Consortium

 Introduction: Oct 5, 2022.
-The consortium will continue to organize the VDOS annual meetings. ...
+The consortium will continue to organize the VDOS annual meetings. ... - Promote the vaccine data FAIRness.

 Our Consortium organizes the VDOS meeting series:  https://vdos-workshop.github.io/